RitaRan/STA-663-Final-Project/README.md

 # STA-663-Final-Project

-# Team Member:
+# Team Members:

-Xilin Cecilia Shi
+- Xilin Cecilia Shi

-Ran Zhou
+- Ran Zhou

 The LaTex code of the report can be found through the link:https://www.overleaf.com/read/ssdybrngszwq